crayaan/general_vault/P2P_Model_Parallelization/Distributed Computing Fundamentals.md

 ## Part Of

 This note provides the theoretical foundation for the P2P Model Parallelization system.
 It explains the key distributed systems concepts that underpin all aspects of peer-to-peer machine learning, from network formation to fault tolerance.
-For practical application of these concepts, see the [[ROADMAP- P2P Model Parallelization|ROADMAP- P2P Model Parallelization]].
+For practical application of these concepts, see the [[ROADMAP - P2P Model Parallelization|ROADMAP - P2P Model Parallelization]].

 ---
 Tags: #distributed-computing #p2p #consensus #distributed-algorithms #system-architecture